 Meat and Fish ingredients should be at the core of every dog food formula.
 Moreover, ideally, the meat and fish ingredients should be of a high-quality, and the formula should not contain low-quality meat and fish ingredients like Meat By-products or other unnamed or vague sounding meats.

 Another type of meat commonly found in dog food is fish.
 The most significant advantage of many fish ingredients is the levels of the Omega 3 Fatty Acids that they contain.
-These Omega Fatty Acids have been proven to provide a range of health benefits such as the improved health of a dogs skin and coat as well as improved cardiovascular and cognitive function.
+These Omega Fatty Acids have been proven to provide a range of health benefits such as the improved health of a dog’s skin and coat as well as improved cardiovascular and cognitive function.

 The last common type of meat used in pet food is Red Meat.
 Red meat ingredients such as Beef or Lamb tend to contain a higher proportion of fat than many fish or poultry ingredients.
-However, this is not a negative trait as fat is crucial to a dogs diet.
+However, this is not a negative trait, as fat is crucial to a dog’s diet.
 As we mentioned previously, fat is used for many bodily functions and can be burned as a source of energy.
 Also, red meat contains some minerals that are not abundant in other meats such as Iron and Zinc.

 Fruit & Vegetable Ingredients

 While vegetables shouldn’t form the core of any dog food, their presence can be beneficial.
 Fruits and Vegetables can provide four primary types of nutrition: carbohydrates, fiber, vitamins, and minerals.
 While not the preferred source, Carbohydrates act as a simple energy source.
-Fiber is essential for healthy digestion as it can help keep a dogs stool regular and consistent.
+Fiber is essential for healthy digestion as it can help keep dogs stool regular and consistent.
 Finally, vitamins and minerals are crucial for almost all bodily functions as well as overall health.

 Legumes are probably the most common type of vegetable found in dog food, especially premium or higher-quality dog food.
 The most popular legumes used in dog food include Peas, Lentils, Chickpeas, and Beans.
 Legumes contain a high portion of protein for a vegetable ingredient.
 Sadly, this is one of the reasons that legumes are so widespread, as they can be used to inflate the overall proportion of protein in a dog food formula.
 Also, Legumes contain plenty of fiber for digestion and a limited number of beneficial vitamins and minerals.

 Squash’s such as Butternut Squash or Pumpkin are far less common than other vegetables like legumes, but they still have their place in the dog food world.
 They are much higher in fiber than other vegetables and so may be perfect for puppies who struggle with their digestion.
-Also, the range of vitamins and minerals they can provide is vast and can provide noticeable benefits to your puppies health.
+Also, the range of vitamins and minerals they can provide is vast and can provide noticeable benefits to your puppy’s health.
 Given the above factors and the carbohydrates they can provide, Squash’s seem like a wonderful addition to dog food, especially senior dog food.
 Sadly their use fairly limited.

 The most common starches used in dog food are Potatoes, Sweet Potatoes, and Tapioca.
-Starches such as these tend to primary provide a very dense source of complex carbohydrates.
-Therefore it is critical that the portion of starches in a dog food is not too high or the overall proportion of carbohydrates be excessive.
+Starches such as these tend to primarily provide a very dense source of complex carbohydrates.
+Therefore it is critical that the portion of starches in dog food is not too high or the overall proportion of carbohydrates be excessive.
 However, Starches do not just provide carbohydrates and can also include a moderate proportion of fiber and some minerals.

 Grains are widely considered to be a low-quality addition to any dog food recipe.
-They provide a dense source of carbohydrates which is almost always unneeded or excessive.
-Also, many dogs suffer from allergies or intolerances related to grains which can cause rashes, diarrhea or vomiting.
+They provide a dense source of carbohydrates, which is almost always unneeded or excessive.
+Also, many dogs suffer from allergies or intolerances related to grains, which can cause rashes, diarrhea, or vomiting.

-However, not all grains are as frowned upon as others and some can be considered acceptable in certain circumstances.
+However, not all grains are as frowned upon as others, and some can be considered acceptable in certain circumstances.
 The best examples of somewhat acceptable grain ingredients include Brown Rice and Oatmeal.
 These two ingredients contain a significant portion of fiber and some vitamins and minerals that can be beneficial.

-There are some other ingredients included in dog food that do not fall under any of the above categories.
+There are some other ingredients included in dog food that does not fall under any of the above categories.
 Examples of such ingredients can include gum-like substances that are used as binding agents.
 Another example could be flavorings and preservatives.
 While many of these ingredients are only present in minimal quantities, some of them are considered far less than favorable and should be avoided if possible.